sudosu4pp/gnx-qemu-edge/readme.md

   - Manage them using all your existing tools (like Portainer) and configure them in a language (YAML) you are already familiar with

-  - Reduces the learning curve and eliminates the need for a dedicated Proxmox or ESXi server in many cases.
+  - Reduces the learning curve and eliminates the need for a dedicated Proxmox or ESXi server

  - Has a web-based viewer to control the machine directly from your browser

-  - Uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed.
+  - Uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed

 ## Usage  🐳